Saturday, 25 October 2025

 Two Twites at Farmoor Reservoir 23rd October 2025

-The last record of Twite from my local Farmoor Reservoir was of a single bird on November 5th 2011.It is a rare passage migrant with only seven records in total from Farmoor and just as relevant I have never seen one in Oxfordshire.
+The last record of Twite from my local Farmoor Reservoir was of a single bird on November 5th 2011.It is a rare passage migrant at the reservoir with only seven records in total and I have never seen one there or in Oxfordshire.

-Settling down in the early afternoon of Thursday the 23rd with a cup of tea, a post came on the Oxon Bird Forum informing me of two Twite having been discovered by Jeremy D at the reservoir that very afternoon.
+Settling down in the afternoon of Thursday the 23rd with a cup of tea, a post came on the Oxon Bird Forum informing me that two Twite had been discovered by Jeremy D at the reservoir that very afternoon.

 For a moment I wavered.
-I had after all just returned from three weeks on Shetland where I had seen hundreds of Twite but this was different.These were in Oxfordshire and my competitive nature told me I really needed to make the effort to go and see them.
+I had after all just returned from three weeks on Shetland where I had seen hundreds of Twite but this was different.These were in Oxfordshire and my competitive nature told me I really needed to make the effort to go and see them to add them to my county list.

-Subsequent updates on the forum informed me the two Twite were still at the reservoir, in the same place and looked settled.
+Subsequent updates on the forum provided additional stimulus as they informed me the two Twite were still at the reservoir, in the same place and looked settled.

 Right that's it I said to myself